MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/report-340.md

 -   Payment\/receipt dates

 ### Invoices Including Different VAT Percentages or EC Percentages
  If the invoice has more than one VAT percentage or equivalence charge \(EC\) percentage, the report must include all of the records with different VAT percentage and EC percentage.
-If the invoice includes equivalence charges \(EC\), the EC percentage and EC amount without VAT will be displayed.
+If the invoice ../../includes equivalence charges \(EC\), the EC percentage and EC amount without VAT will be displayed.

  All of these records will show the same invoice ID and customer VAT number.